 There are no required vaccinations and no hassles entering the borders by land or by air.

-More and more tourist restaurants and hotels are offering free wi-fi or wired internet in Sri Lanka.
-The internet can be painfully slow outside of Colombo, but it should be sufficient to check emails.
+Many tourist restaurants and hotels offer free wi-fi in Sri Lanka.
+The internet can be slow in rural areas, but it should be sufficient to check emails.

 When Is The Best Time To Visit Sri Lanka?